Creating a Provider Intelligence Dashboard: The Metrics That Predict CQC Risk Before Inspection

 5) Governance follow-through

-Track: audit completion, repeat findings, action closure rates, overdue actions, and re-testing outcomes.
-Governance that identifies issues but does not close them tends to increase regulatory concern.
+Track audit completion, repeat findings, action closure rates and re-testing outcomes.
+Governance that identifies issues but fails to resolve them increases regulatory concern.

 Operational example 1: Using dashboard signals to prevent a safeguarding spike

-Context: The dashboard shows a rise in one safeguarding theme (e.g., missed care, poor communication, or unexplained injuries) across two locations.
+Context: Dashboard data shows a rise in a specific safeguarding theme across multiple locations.

-Support approach: The provider uses the dashboard as an escalation trigger, not a reporting tool.
+Support approach: The dashboard is used as an escalation trigger rather than a reporting tool.

 Operational example 2: Turning complaint themes into measurable improvement

-Support approach: The provider introduces a communication control metric and embeds it into governance.
+Support approach: A communication control metric is introduced and embedded into governance routines.

 Operational example 3: Predicting risk from workforce volatility

-Support approach: The provider treats workforce signals as a leading indicator of safety risk.
+Support approach: Workforce metrics are treated as leading indicators of safety risk.

 How to run the dashboard so it influences risk